couchbasecloud/terraform-provider-couchbase-capella/examples/project_events/README.md

-# Capella Events Example
+# Capella Project Events Example

-This example shows how to retrieve events for Capella.
+This example shows how to retrieve project events for Capella.

 This lists the event details based on the project ID, cluster ID, user ID, severity levels, tags, from, to, page, perPage, sortBy, sortDirection and authentication access token.